Can You Learn Fighting By Watching Videos? Helpful guide

 Can you learn to fight by watching?

 Today, many people aren’t capable of investing money in martial arts.
-Because of that, learning to fight appropriately; becomes a challenging task.
-That said, there are more ways one can approach fighting training- to make it more manageable.
+Because of that, learning to fight appropriately becomes a challenging task.
+That said, there are more ways one can approach fight training to make it more manageable.

-First, choosing an instructor to follow; is wise.
+First, choosing an instructor to follow is wise.
 Because of that, you’ll have to research the martial art you want to learn.
-Thus you’ll begin to understand the best people you should observe.
+Then, you’ll begin to realize that some coaches are simply not good enough for your standards (which should be high), and you’ll choose only the best ones.

-Secondly, buying the essential gear will be detrimental to your progression.
-If you have low-quality equipment- you won’t ensure you’re advancing and learning.
-With high-quality ones- you’ll practice more smoothly and thus learn faster.
+Secondly, buying essential gear will be detrimental to your progression.
+If you have low-quality equipment you won’t ensure you’re advancing and learning.
+With high-quality gear, you’ll practice more smoothly and thus learn faster.

 From personal experience, you’ll progress faster when you’re attending martial arts classes because you’ll learn in real life.
 As a result, a qualified instructor will keep an eye on you to fix your mistakes.
 However, when learning to fight at home, there’s no one to correct you.